 The Haunted Mines haunted house is designed to thrill, scare, and entertain you.
 It is an indoor, outdoor, and underground fun experience that is physically and psychologically challenging.

 Yes, Haunted Mines haunted house is an event for charity.
-All profits (100%) benefit the Western Museum of Mining and Industry, and other local charities, such as food banks, animal rescue groups, and fire departments.
+All profits (100%) benefit the Western Museum of Mining and Industry, and many other local charities, such as food banks, animal rescue groups, and fire departments.

 The Haunted Mines haunted house is open during September and October.
 Please see our Calendar page for the exact schedule.

 On-site parking opens one hour prior to when the haunt opens.
 Please don't arrive sooner than this; you'll probably find the gates closed!